lhindman/cs121-lab07-2/README.md

 <img src="images/mandelbrot-gray.png" alt="Mandelbrot Set with Gray Scale Palette">

+### STOP STOP STOP
+At this point, commit and push your code then take a break.
+You've earned it!

 ### Implementation Guide
 1. Expand the folder named Mandelbrot and open the file named Mandelbrot.java
 2. Design a program to satisfy the requirements in the Problem Description and the Program Design above